BEFORE YOU GO...

 Check how Shufti Pro can verify your customers within secondsRequest Demo

-The Financial Time’s Private Wealth Management (PWM) magazine held a virtual panel discussion to put emphasis on the effect of global risks on countries with Citizenship with Investment (CBI) programmes.
+The Financial Time’s Private Wealth Management (PWM) magazine held a virtual panel discussion to put emphasis on the effect of global risks on countries with Citizenship with Investment (CBI) programs.
 Impressive views and insights were shared by members of prominent due diligence investment agencies constituting Karen Kelly, director of strategy and development at Exiger, Eddy Leviton, chief operating officer at Fact WorldWide and Heyrick Bond Gunning, chief operating officer at S-RM.

-As discussed in the previous instalment moderated by the editor in chief of the magazine, Yuri Bender, highlighted how international units of CBI are paying extra attention to due diligence processes in the light of global risks.
+As discussed in the previous installment moderated by the editor in chief of the magazine, Yuri Bender, highlighted how international units of CBI are paying extra attention to due diligence processes in the light of global risks.

 Karen Kelly, director of strategy and development at Exiger showed consent by saying that every global threat needs to be viewed whether associated with its political vulnerability or jurisdiction risk.

 “Intelligence agencies provide client countries with the data and knowledge needed to arm the CBI units demonstrating the details about if this person is beyond or under the risk threshold we have for approval.
 They shall not make any decisions on behalf of countries on who should or should not be approved” stated Kelly.